Voting and Civic Participation

 - Philanthropy through Social Activism: A Film Activity Guide includes a brief video clip and questions as an overview of American social justice movements.

-- Using Advocacy for Change is a toolkit for young people with tools about and for advocacy
+- Youth Advocacy for Change is a toolkit for young people with tools about and for advocacy

 Learning to Give has hundreds of lesson plans to inspire and inform youth action.
-Search our full list of civics-related lesson plans for topics that fit your interests and age of your kids.
+Search our full list of government and civics lesson plans for topics that fit your interests and age of your kids.
 Narrow your search with keywords like Constitution, advocacy, or an issue area.
 Here are some sample lesson plans:

 - Civic Virtue introduces concepts of civic virtue and nonprofit contributions